jewelsofthought/neshama/site/posts/tol/old/tae/tae_questions.md

 Difference is that we do not gather around one person.
 But by acknowledging the sacred, we gather wherever there is a group of 10 or more members.
 Thus we have the jewels appearing around whom we gather and support.
 Previous paradigm: honour 1 person, man, chief, priest, king.
 Now honour yourself and through that honour, everyone else.
 So it is with intention – hallow everything.
 Aspect of this work, and this network – there is nowhere to hide.
-All is being “recorded” and responded to.
+All is being "recorded" and responded to.
 Thoughts are now alive and affect your brain and everything around.

 ## Truth temples